life

 These visas specify the rules for anyone looking to live and work in a particular country.
 Visitors can live in the host country without having to apply for residency while they work remotely for companies based in other jurisdictions or in the host country.
 Some countries may have limits on how much work you can do for local companies.

-Countries offering digital nomad visas include Argentina, Costa Rica, Germany, Portugal and Greece.
-However, more countries are introducing digital nomad visas in 2023, including Spain – which is already predicted to be a popular digital nomad destination due to its lower inflation and sunny climate.
+Countries offering digital nomad visas include Argentina, Costa Rica, Germany, Portugal, Greece and more recently Spain, which is predicted to be a popular digital nomad destination due to its lower inflation and sunny climate.

 Disclaimer: This article is for information only and does not constitute financial or legal advice.
 Tax treatment depends on your individual circumstances and may be subject to change in the future.
 We do not offer any tax advice.